Welcome to today's edition of the Rush 24-7 podcast.

 Now, if you trust these polls, it makes you ask a question or two about who those 45% are.

-He's also judged Obama is, and this is the limbaugh theorem at work, Obama is judged honest and trustworthy by 49% in the latest poll.
+Obama is judged honest and trustworthy by 49% in the latest poll.

-Now that's down.
+Now, that's down.

 The last time they asked this question was way back in September of 2011.

-Now that's a long time ago.
+Now, that's a long time ago.

-This is further proof of the limbaugh theorem.
+This is further proof of the Limbaugh theorem.

-If you've got 68% of voters saying they're somewhat dissatisfied or very dissatisfied by the way things are going in this country, these are the same people who are giving Obama, even with his lower trustworthiness and honesty rating, they they're still giving him 49%.
+If you've got 68% of voters saying they're somewhat dissatisfied or very dissatisfied by the way things are going in this country, these are the same people who are giving Obama, even with his lower trustworthiness and honesty rating, they're still giving him 49%.

-So it's um there is always that disconnect here.
+So there is always that disconnect here.

-As I was poking around on the machine, the interweb, uh what I found was there was an awful lot of tremendously good reportage about the IRS matter and about the Benghazi matter.
+As I was poking around on the machine, the interweb, what I found was there was an awful lot of tremendously good reportage about the IRS matter and about the Benghazi matter.

-Tremendously good coverage, which confirms to me that unless you're reading on the internet, or unless you're listening to the Rush Limbaugh show, maybe a few others, you will not know what is going on for real.
+Tremendously good coverage, which confirms to me that unless you're reading on the internet or unless you're listening to the Rush Limbaugh show, maybe a few others, you will not know what is going on for real.

 Great example.